 What is the Water Parks and Sports Option?

 In February 2020, WDW brought back the ticket option that included the water parks and other options, now called the “Water Parks And Sports Option” (WPS for short).
-It adds a number of “minor” park admissions that is equal to the number of park days on your MYW ticket – so for a 7-Day MYW ticket with the Park Hopper Plus option, you also get 7 admissions to the minor parks, which include both Blizzard Beach and Typhoon Lagoon water parks, the Oak Trail golf course (greens fees only), the new FootGolf experience at Oak Trail, Fantasia Gardens and Winter Summerland miniature golf courses (prior to 4pm only), NBA Experience and ESPN Wide World of Sports complex (excluding special events that are separately ticketed).
+It adds a number of “minor” park admissions that is equal to the number of park days on your MYW ticket – so for a 7-Day MYW ticket with the Park Hopper Plus option, you also get 7 admissions to the minor parks, which include both Blizzard Beach and Typhoon Lagoon water parks, the Oak Trail golf course (greens fees only), FootGolf experience at Oak Trail, Fantasia Gardens and Winter Summerland miniature golf courses (one round prior to 4pm only), and ESPN Wide World of Sports complex (excluding special events that are separately ticketed).

 The price of the option is $70 regardless of length of ticket.